From hiking to eating the best seafood in Ireland, here are the best things to do in Howth!

 National Transport Museum – A collection of old buses, trucks, cars and even has an old tram.
 Located near Howth Castle.

-Even though Howth is one of the most popular spots in the entire country, there is surpri only one registered hotel in the entire town.
+Even though Howth is one of the most popular spots in the entire country, there is surprisingly only one registered hotel in the entire town.
 Luckily for visitors, it’s incredible!

 King Sitric, which is a member of the esteemed accommodation collective Ireland’s Blue Book, is an absolute gem.
 And even though they have almost no competition, that hasn’t stopped the managers and staff from developing it into one of the best boutique hotels in Ireland.